dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 I’ve looked up the performance figures for lots of electric vehicles – they’re listed in this chapter’s end-notes – and they seem to be consistent with this summary: electric vehicles can deliver transport at an energy cost of roughly <span class="mauve">15 kWh per 100 km</span>.
 That’s five times better than our baseline fossil-car, and significantly better than any hybrid cars.
 Hurray!
 To achieve economical transport, we don’t have to huddle together in public transport – we can still hurtle around, enjoying all the pleasures and freedoms of solo travel, thanks to electric vehicles.

-<span class="figurenumber">Figure 20.20</span>.
+<div class='caption'><span class="figurenumber">Figure 20.20</span>.
 Electric vehicles.
-From left to right: the G-Wiz; the rotting corpse of a Sinclair C5; a Citroën Berlingo; and an Elettrica.
+From left to right: the G-Wiz; the rotting corpse of a Sinclair C5; a Citroën Berlingo; and an Elettrica.</div>

 <img src="figure422.png" width="214" height="264" />
-<span class="figurenumber">Figure 20.21</span>.
+<div class='caption'><span class="figurenumber">Figure 20.21</span>.
 Electricity required to recharge a G-Wiz versus distance driven.
-Measurements were made at the socket.
+Measurements were made at the socket.</div>

 <img src="figure423.png" width="219" height="151" />
-<span class="figurenumber">Figure 20.22</span>.
-Tesla Roadster: <span class="mauve">15 kWh per 100 km</span>. <span class="websitetitle">www.teslamotors.com</span>.
+<div class='caption'><span class="figurenumber">Figure 20.22</span>.
+Tesla Roadster: <span class="mauve">15 kWh per 100 km</span>. <span class="websitetitle">www.teslamotors.com</span>.</div>

 <img src="figure151.png" width="567" height="822" />
-<span class="figurenumber">Figure 20.23</span>.
+<div class='caption'><span class="figurenumber">Figure 20.23</span>.
 Energy requirements of different forms of passenger transport.
 The vertical coordinate shows the energy consumption in kWh per 100 passenger-km.
 The horizontal coordinate indicates the speed of the transport.
 The “Car (1)” is an average UK car doing 33 miles per gallon with a single occupant.
 The “Bus” is the average performance of all London buses.
 The “Underground system” shows the performance of the whole London Underground system.
 The catamaran is a diesel-powered vessel.
 I’ve indicated on the left-hand side equivalent fuel efficiencies in passenger-miles per imperial gallon (p-mpg).
 Hollow point-styles show best-practice performance, assuming all seats of a vehicle are in use.
 Filled point-styles indicate actual performance of a vehicle in typical use.
-See also figure 15.8 (energy requirements of freight transport).
+See also figure 15.8 (energy requirements of freight transport).</div>

 This moment of celebration feels like a good time to unveil this chapter’s big summary diagram, figure 20.23, which shows the energy requirements of all the forms of passenger-transport we have discussed and a couple that are still to come.